ArnabSingha200228/CheckMateBot/README.md

-# CheckMateBot
-CheckMateBot: A Vision-Guided Robotic Arm for Strategic Game Play
+# CheckMateBot: A Vision-Guided Robotic Arm for Strategic Game Play